juliep0317/recipe_manager/README.md

 The Recipe Manager will allow users to add, view, search, edit, and delete recipes, demonstrating practical application of Python programming skills.

-This project was enjoyable, challenging but rewarding seeing the final result.
+The recipe manager project was enjoyable, challenging but rewarding seeing the final product working successfully.